How to Increase Cold Email Responses by 25%

 You should A/B test your subject lines.

-If you already know the subject lines that are most likely to get opened, it’s time to start testing different subject lines to see which ones perform the best.
+If you know the subject lines that are most likely to get opened, it’s time to start testing different subject lines to see which ones perform the best.
 A/B testing is an excellent way to do this.

 When Writing Compelling Subject Lines, Keep These Tips in Mind: